A newer version of this documentation is available. Use the version menu above to view the most up-to-date release of the Greenplum 5.x documentation.

 The gpexpand.status_detail table contains information about the status of tables involved in a system expansion operation.
 You can query this table to determine the status of tables being expanded, or to view the start and end time for completed tables.

-This table also stores related information about the table such as the oid and disk size.
+This table also stores related information about the table such as the oid, disk size, and normal distribution policy and key.
 Overall status information for the expansion is stored in gpexpand.status.

 |dbname||text||Name of the database to which the table belongs.|

 |fq_name||text||Fully qualified name of the table.|